 The leaves are elongated oval, 3 to 13 cm (1.2 to 5.2 in) long, tapered at both ends, dark glossy green on top, dull light green underneath and spirally arranged at the ends of the branches.
 They remain on the tree throughout the year.

 The flowers are small, white, bell-shaped and borne singly at the leaf bases.
-They bloom at their fullest in the rainy season, but may also bloom at other times in constantly humid areas.
+They bloom to their fullest in the rainy season, but may also bloom at other times in constantly humid areas.

 Fertilised flowers are followed by egg-shaped fruit, 5 to 10 cm (2 to 4 in) long, maturing four to five months after fruit set.
 They have thin, rough brown skin surrounding brownish pulp with three to six glossy black seed at the centre.

 The fruit are harvested when mature but still firm to the touch, then they are set aside for a few days until they become soft, which indicates their readiness for eating.

 They are mostly eaten out-of-hand, either sliced in half or pulled apart and the pulp scooped out with a spoon, leaving the seed behind.
 The pulp is soft, juicy, melting, mildly gritty and very sweet, reminding somewhat of brown sugar or caramel.
 A squeeze of lime juice is sometimes added to counter the sweetness.
 It is suitable for incorporating in desserts such as fruit salad and is easily pureed and smoothed with cream or yoghurt.

-The bark on wounding yield a sticky, white latex known as as 'Chicle', which is tapped in a similar manner to rubber latex from the Rubber tree (Hevea brasiliensis).
+The bark on wounding yield a sticky, white latex known as 'Chicle', which is tapped in a similar manner to rubber latex from the Rubber tree (Hevea brasiliensis).
 V-shaped incisions are made in the bark and are so arranged to allow the latex to flow in a stream to the base where it is collected in a receptacle.
 This method yields per tree from 1.0 to 3.5 kgs (2.2 to 8 lbs) of latex annually, depending on the size of the tree and the growing conditions.